luc-leclerc/wireguard/demo/README.md

 # Setup

 * Configure your router to redirect UDP traffic from port 44446 to 44444 on the host running wireguard server.
-* Run `./start.sj` to start the server, a QR code with sample credential for 1 client.
+* Run `./start-demo-wireguard-server.sh` to start the server, a QR code with sample credential for 1 client will be shown.
-* Install wireguard on your cellphone, and scan the QR code.
+* Install wireguard client on your cellphone, and scan the QR code.

 # Potential issues